webmachinelearning/prompt-api/README.md

 };
 ```

+The promise returned by `append()` will reject if the prompt cannot be appended (e.g., too big, invalid modalities for the session, etc.), or will fulfill once the prompt has been validated, processed, and appended to the session.

+Note that `append()` can also cause [overflow](#tokenization-context-window-length-limits-and-overflow), in which case it will evict the oldest non-system prompts from the session and fire the `"quotaoverflow"` event.

 ### Configuration of per-session parameters

 In addition to the `systemPrompt` and `initialPrompts` options shown above, the currently-configurable model parameters are [temperature](https://huggingface.co/blog/how-to-generate#sampling) and [top-K](https://huggingface.co/blog/how-to-generate#top-k-sampling).
 The `params()` API gives the default and maximum values for these parameters.